orlandordev/orlandordev/README.md

 ## 🧑 About me:

 <p>
-Adaptable and a challenger senior frontend developer with more than 14 years of experience in both backend and frontend, having a reputation for being very approachable, effective at onboarding and coaching juniors and for being the go-to person.
-I have been leading frontend teams lately.
-I am a Frontend but mainly an Angular fanatic, and would enjoy discussions going deep in this field.
+Adaptable and a challenger senior Full-stack Web Developer with more than 10 years of experience in both backend and frontend, having a reputation for being very approachable, effective at onboarding and coaching juniors and for being the go-to person.
+I am a FullStack but mainly an Angular fanatic, and would enjoy discussions going deep in this field.
 </p>

-## Hi there! 👋

-I create and manage web sites and apps, making sure they are fast, easy to use, and accessible for everyone.
-I love learning about new technologies and figuring out how things work.

 ##